cognitamain/cognita-docs.github.io/_posts/2022-02-09-AddOurTeachersGridLayout.md

 Using a grid layout is an appealing way to introduce your professional and friendly teaching staff to prospective parents.
 The format allows space for welcoming text above the biographies and the use of a sizeable portrait image of each teacher.
 Buttons can be centered under each image to allow visitors to click and view detailed information on the member of the faculty on another page.

-{% include image.html img="our_teachers_grid_settings.png" style="wide" lightbox="false" alt="Alt for image" caption="Our Teachers Grid Settings" %}
+{% include image.html img="our_teachers_grid_settings.png" style="wide" lightbox="false" alt="Alt for image" caption="Teacher Grid Settings" %}

-## Using the Our Teachers Component
+## Using the Teacher Component

 1. Open a WPBakery Frontend Editor on the page you want to modify
 2. Click the + symbol on the top menu to open the WPBakery component menu
 3. Navigate to the section Next-Gen
-4. Select the option Our Teachers Grid
+4. Select the option Teacher
 5. The settings box will open out, select the amount of posts you want to display
 6. Choose how many columns you want to display
 7. Check the boxes Show title, Show position, show image and show button